Baku–Tbilisi–Kars railway: Opening

 On 30 October 2017, the railway was officially inaugurated in the Alat Port of Baku, Azerbaijan, by the leaders of Azerbaijan, Turkey, Georgia, Kazakhstan and Uzbekistan.
 Representatives of TRACECA, international and financial organizations, and official delegations of Tajikistan and Turkmenistan, were among participants in the ceremony.
-The ceremony had been announced 27 September by the Azerbaijani and Georgian ministers of foreign affairs, following the first test run by a passenger train from Tbilisi to Akhalkalaki.
+The ceremony had been announced on 27 September by the Azerbaijani and Georgian ministers of foreign affairs, following the first test run by a passenger train from Tbilisi to Akhalkalaki.

 In his speech at the opening ceremony of the railway, the President of Azerbaijan, Ilham Aliyev, said: "The Baku–Tbilisi–Kars railway is of great importance for the development of business and mutually beneficial cooperation.
 I am sure that the countries making the biggest contribution to regional cooperation – Azerbaijan, Georgia and Turkey – will always be together and support each other.
 Such giant projects as the Baku–Tbilisi–Kars railway further strengthen our unity and friendship."
 The 30 October date for the opening was chosen for symbolic reasons - it was that date in 1920 that Turkey captured Kars from the Armenian Republic.

-The European Union welcomed the opening of the Baku–Tbilisi–Kars railway, referring to it as a major measure for transport interconnections channelling the European Union with Turkey, Azerbaijan, Georgia and Central Asia.
-In the statement it is stated that this rail corridor will ensure better network, create new business circumstances and increase quality of trade among the parties.
+The European Union welcomed the opening of the Baku–Tbilisi–Kars railway, referring to it as a major measure for transport interconnections channeling the European Union with Turkey, Azerbaijan, Georgia, and Central Asia.
+In the statement it is stated that this rail corridor will ensure a better network, create new business circumstances, and increase the quality of trade among the parties.

 Objectives and political issues

 The key objective of the project was to improve economic relations between the three countries, and to gain direct foreign investment by connecting Europe and Asia.
 Some commentators in Armenia viewed the new route as an attempt by Azerbaijan to bypass Armenia and isolate it from regional economic projects.
 However, the route through Armenia was politically impossible due to the unresolved war between Armenia and Azerbaijan over the status of Nagorno-Karabakh.

-According to Samuel Lussac, "[the project] will contribute to further regional cooperation between Azerbaijan, Georgia and Turkey," but it will also, "constitute a new stage in the further marginalisation of Armenia within the South Caucasus."
+According to Samuel Lussac, "[the project] will contribute to further regional cooperation between Azerbaijan, Georgia and Turkey," but it will also "constitute a new stage in the further marginalization of Armenia within the South Caucasus."
 The president of Azerbaijan, Ilham Aliyev, reportedly declared in 2005: "If we succeed with this project, the Armenians will end in complete isolation, which would create an additional problem for their already bleak future".

 As further objectives, the railway is expected to provide stable goods turnover between Azerbaijan, Turkey, Georgia, and the countries located on the other side of the Caspian Sea.
 The formation of strong port infrastructure and transportation of oil and oil products to the world markets are also part of targets.